Quantum theory for a total system including one internal measuring apparatus: Application II --- Irreversibility of branching processes

 \subsection{Irreversible feature of time evolution}

 The branching picture of time evolution discussed in Sec.\ref{sect-branch} is not time-reversible.
-This is not in confliction with the time-reversal symmetry of Schr\"{o}dinger equation, because the branching picture represents a property of physical states only for initial conditions satisfying the Initial-vector-restriction.
+This is not in confliction with the time-reversal symmetry of Schr\"{o}dinger equation, because we have the branching picture only for initial conditions selected by the initial-vector restriction with a chosen subsystem as the internal measuring apparatus.